ericasauv09/Personal/audit-analytics.md

 | Learn how to file a disability claim | Link has been removed | `Dashboard - Navigation - View Link - Recommendations: File a disability claim` | Confirm no action is needed | #32 |

 ### LOA1 Users
-- do we want to track anything for this? we do not currently have analytics for LOA1.
+- Here are the current links for LOA1:

 | **Old Link** | **New Link** | **Old GA tag** | **New GA tag** | **Ranking** |
 | ---- | ---- | ---- | ---- | ---- |